tekod/WpCacheController/README.md

 ```

-Here is how to pass parameter to inner function (closure) to create dynamic identifer:
+Here is how to pass parameter to inner function (closure) to create a dynamic identifier:
 ```
 CacheController::Profile('Shop')->Output('product-page-'.$ProductID, function() use ($ProductID) {
      $Product= new MyProduct($ProductID);